 Although there are people of all ages who benefit from seeing respiratory therapists, children can also be affected by respiratory conditions.
 Many children and teens suffer from lung diseases and ailments that may restrict growth and development.
 Proper breathing practices and pulmonary awareness are critical for people of all ages to consider but especially for those who are more vulnerable because they are still growing.

 Sometimes people assume that as a Respiratory Therapist you will work mostly with elderly people, but children also require help in this area regularly.

 Some respiratory conditions that are common among kids include:

 - Wheezing Cough

 - Respiratory Disease

 - Respiratory Tract Infection

 These problems, along with many others, affect children and need medical attention.
-According to the Center for Disease Control and Prevention, asthma is actually the leading cause of children missing school and afflicts around 10 percent of children.
-Patients are taken care of on a case-by-case basis and need to be handled with care.
+According to the Center for Disease Control and Prevention, asthma is the leading cause of children missing school and afflicts around 10 percent of children.

-Not only will Respiratory Therapists handle illnesses such as those mentioned above, but they also handle cases of emergency care to individuals who have had a heart attack, experienced shock, or were near drowning.
+Not only will Respiratory Therapists handle illnesses such as those mentioned above, but they also can handle cases of emergency care to individuals who have experienced events such as heart attacks, shock, or drownings.

 Becoming a Respiratory Therapist